 The long story…

 Thank god for the internet, for helping me discover that indeed there were many things I could do to help my body get back a normal cycle.
-The first person that really spoke to my heart was Alisa Vitti, a woman who developed her own programme to help other women crack the code of their cycles and regain their health.
-I signed up for her programme and found a support network of other women who were in similar situations to mine, including a coach.
+I signed up for an online programme and found a support network of other women who were in similar situations to mine, including a health coach.
 I wasn’t going through this alone anymore.

 If you have made it to the end of this page, then something I have written must have resonated with you.
 Do you need support to find your best self?
 Reach out.
 I offer an introductory session for free to help you decide whether coaching (with me) is right for you or not.
 Give me a ring or email me here.